-Streamlining workflows and processes can help in enhancing employee engagement and boosting business success.
+Streamlining workflows and processes can help in enhancing employee engagement and boost business success.
 One of the most common ways of going ahead with feedforward implementation is automating workflows.

 The Fundamental Flaws of Feedback

-The very nature of feedback is focusing on past events and performance.
+The very nature of feedback is focused on past events and performances.
 Since you can’t change past events, the takeaways from such feedback are very limited.
-Some of the reasons why we believe feedback brings inadequate and inefficient results are because,
+Some of the reasons why we believe feedback control brings inadequate and inefficient results are because,

 It lays the focus on ratings and not on performance